 Download the current competition track.
 You can find a link to it at the front page.

 Start the game and select any car you want.
-(You will soon find out the best car to use track changes each race.
+(You will soon find out the best car to use changes every race.
 We will explain how that works in a little while.)

 Select the current track and start racing!
 Once you are done, save the replay of your lap.